 The Kinetics broke from their previous record label, saying the company was unwilling to spring for the expense of vinyl, so the band took a DIY approach and utilized the Kickstarter website.
 Birdy Bardot says, “We knew it was going to be tough to get up there and back, and we really wanted to record with Vanderslice.
 [On Kickstarter,] we presold the vinyl, merch, stickers, tickets for the album-release party, [drummer Jon Bosner’s] glasses, lyrics, surprise boxes for the high bidders.”

 The Kinetics were able to raise $5000, enough to make the record and release it on vinyl.
 However, the band soon announced that their “farewell show” would happen June 29, 2013, at Tin Can Ale House in Bankers Hill.

 Bassist Schultze went on to form Flaggs, featuring guitarist Lindsay Matheson (formerly of the Nervous Wreckords) and drummer M. Franco, making their concert debut on July 13, 2013, at the Casbah.
 A self-titled debut EP was released in summer 2013.

-The New Kinetics regrouped in April 2014, with a revised lineup featuring singer Birdy Bardot, guitarist Brian Reilly, bassist Josh Kmak, and drummer Jon Bonser.
+The New Kinetics regrouped in 2014, playing the Casbah on April 5 with a revised lineup featuring singer Birdy Bardot, guitarist Brian Reilly, bassist Josh Kmak, and drummer Jon Bonser.